diidduong/5448-projects/README.md

 - If no vehicles for Racing, Driver can take a break that day
 - Buyers are first come, first served
 ## Output
-- 30-day simulation output including new events (ie. washing methods used, racing events, sale bundle result, and daily Tracker summary) is stored in *SlimResults.txt* at root level.
+- 30-day simulation outputs includes 2 FNCDs running in parallel (with new vehicle types) and it is stored in *SlimResults.txt* at root level.
+- 31st day output for user interface simulation
 - All log events for each day are stored in *output/Logger-\*.txt*.
-There will be 30 log files in total.
+There will be 31 log files in total.
+- Two PNG images (*chart-North.png* and *chart-South.png*) contains chart of cumulative data for each FNCD